Azure/AzureAuth/README.md

 AzureAuth supports four distinct methods for authenticating with AAD: **authorization_code**, **device_code**, **client_credentials** and **resource_owner**.

 1. Using the **authorization_code** method is a multi-step process.
-First, `get_azure_token` contacts the AAD authorization endpoint opens a login window in your browser, where you can enter your AAD credentials.
+First, `get_azure_token` opens a login window in your browser, where you can enter your AAD credentials.
 In the background, it loads the [httpuv](https://github.com/rstudio/httpuv) package to listen on a local port.
-Once this is done, the AAD server passes your browser a (local) redirect URL that contains an authorization code. `get_azure_token` retrieves this authorization code and sends it to the AAD access endpoint, which returns the OAuth token.
+Once you have logged in, the AAD server redirects your browser to a local URL that contains an authorization code. `get_azure_token` retrieves this authorization code and sends it to the AAD access endpoint, which returns the OAuth token.

 ```r
 # obtain a token using authorization_code